anoma/typhon/docs/fromTLAtoStateright.md

 Stateright provides arbitrary `rust`-function calls.

-## Summary
+## Summary of the comparison of `stateright` and TLA⁺

+Concerning translating formal specifications into code and _vice versa_:

-For the purpose of translation, going from TLA⁺ to stateright is in theory always possible, as soon as the involved sets are finite;
+- going from TLA⁺ to stateright is in theory always possible (as soon as the involved sets are finite);

-however,
-is it natural?
-In fact,
-it could be better to have an opposite translation, from stateright `Actor`-implementations to TLA⁺ models.
+- translation  `stateright`-code, i.e., `Actor`-implementations, to TLA⁺ models
+  has to deal with arbitrary rust calls.

+The action of the arbitrary rust calls are of course an issue, which one needs to be aware of.
+However,
+the code generation approach is likely to suffer a lot of issues, including the usefulness and performance of the code.
+We thus approach the _prima facie_ more difficult approach: generating TLA⁺ specs from `stateright` code.

-# Sketching the _image_ of _actor-based_ stateright in TLA⁺
+# Sketching the _image_ of _actor-based_ `stateright` in TLA⁺

 Even if rust function calls are an obvious challenge, in theory,